 We discussed the idea that she was born in 1887 (No, there weren’t any tv’s back then!
 OMG! – No video games!), and that the story took place in 1955.
 We talked about her having 11 children and 23 grandchildren.

 I was really trying to push the point that she wasn’t a young teenager, she was actually old – elderly – a GRANDMA!
-Most of the children understood that their own grandmas would NEVER be able to go hiking, climb mountains, and sleep out in the rain.
+Most of the children understood that their own grandmas would NEVER be able to go hiking, climb mountains, and sleep out in the rain for such an extended period of time.
 Most people – of ANY age – couldn’t do that for days, weeks, and months on end!
 At age 67, this grandma hiked 2,050 miles carrying only a baby bottle for water, a shower curtain for cover, and wearing the standard high top sneakers that were available in the 1950’s!
 No fancy hiking gear!
+(No cell phone!
+Eeks!)

 It wasn’t an easy trek – Emma Gatewood had some setbacks, but she never gave up.
 It’s a true story of perseverance, bravery, positive attitude, and growth mindset!